cdhogan/DFT-basics/5_Al_surface/4_top_charge/README.md

 It is based on calculating the charge densities of the relaxed Al(001)/O system and of the A(001) and O atom in the same frozen geometries they have in the Al(001)/O case.
 The latter are called "peeled-off" geometries.
 In other words, for the peeled off Al(001) system, we take the converged Al(001)/O geometry, remove the O atom, and recompute the charge density (without relaxation).

 For the difference calculation to work, the three calculations must be done in exactly the same way (cell, cutoff, k-points, etc).
-The atoms must be in the same positions, otherwise the Delta rho will just show huge spikes due to the shift in the total atomic charge density!
+The atoms must be in the same positions, otherwise the Δρ will just show huge spikes due to the shift in the total atomic charge density!

 It is highly important to do things neatly: use separate folders for the separate systems.